 20 Essentials to Pack for Tournaments- Always be ready to hit the road for a travel or local sports tournament with this checklist of 20 essentials you just can’t forget to pack.
-Whether it’s baseball, softball, football, soccer, or something else, this list will help you remember all of the important items that are easily forgotten!
+Whether it’s packing for a baseball tournament, softball, football, soccer, or something else, this list will help you remember all of the important items that are easily forgotten!

 If you’re a travel ball mom, or if your older child is playing at college showcases, you will likely be spending many days on the road this summer.
-Make sure to include these essentials in your bag!
+When packing for a baseball tournament or any other kind, make sure to include these essentials in your bag!

 20 Essentials to Pack for Travel Tournaments

 While many tournament rules do not allow coolers on the fields, you should be able to keep one in your car.
 Fill it with ice and keep your drinks and snacks cool.
 If coolers are allowed then a good one with wheels is great.

 Summers can be hot and humid and that means bugs!
 Protect your family with a good repellent.

 My son always gets chapped lips in the hot sun, having a tube of lip balm in his bat bag is a must to keep him comfortable.

 An easy to apply spray bottle in your child’s bat bag, another for you.

 One for each person not playing.
 Bleachers are not your friends, your back will thank me later.